 Fishing at Angel Lake, NV is popular among visitors and locals alike.
 Motorized boating is prohibited, but anglers can fish from canoes, float tubes, and other non-motorized watercraft.
 Anglers delight in fishing for rainbow, brook, and even tiger trout.

 Keep your eyes peeled for an extraordinary range of wildlife who call the East Humboldts home, like bighorn sheep, mountain goats, mule deer, and pronghorn antelope.
-You may spot some on the short, 12-mile drive up to the recreation area, or see some wildlife at the lake itself.
+You may spot some on the short drive up to the recreation area, or see some wildlife at the lake itself.
 Be sure to pack the binoculars and camera for some unmatched photo ops.

 This beautiful 12-mile paved road twists and turns 3,000 feet sharply upward, leading directly to Angel Lake Recreation area.
 The short but mighty Angel Lake Road begins in Wells and ascends along rushing Angel Creek through sagebrush-swept high desert, groves of piñon pine, mountain mahogany, and aspen, ultimately arriving at the Angel Lake’s slice of glacier-carved paradise.
 As you drive, keep your eyes peeled for bighorn sheep, mountain goats, pronghorn antelope, and much more.

 Angel Lake Scenic Byway is open seasonally, dependent on snowpack and road conditions, but is typically accessible from June through October.
 For the most current road conditions and accessibility updates, get in touch with the Angel Lake USFS office directly at (775) 752-3357.

 Angel Lake, NV camping is $16 per night for a single campsite and $32 per night for a double unit.
 You can make reservations in advance here.